 Julia’s decision to enroll in the ACAP was a difficult one that came with personal sacrifice—St. Helena is 3,000 miles away from her husband and children in Guilford, CT.
-However, “the Greystone campus is an amazing place to be, and the Napa Valley is the epicenter of food and wine.
-The other reason the program is well-suited for me is the time frame.
-It’s only eight months, and then I can get home to my family,” Julia explains.
-“Plus, the chefs are talented, experienced, and knowledgeable, and they are invested in our professional development.
-We’re learning solid skills and a conscious, objective understanding of the sources of ingredients and how we as chefs support the environment.
+However, “the Greystone campus was an amazing place to be, and the Napa Valley is the epicenter of food and wine.
+The other reason the program was well-suited for me was the time frame.
+It’s only eight months, and then I could get home to my family,” Julia explains.
+“Plus, the chefs were talented, experienced, and knowledgeable, and they were invested in our professional development.
+We learned solid skills and a conscious, objective understanding of the sources of ingredients and how we as chefs support the environment.
 There is a very strong sense of professionalism and commitment to excellence at the CIA.
-I feel the students are all motivated to learn and there is a great sense of support and camaraderie.
-Everyone is here for the love of food and wine, and the connections you make will stay with you long after you attain your certificate.”
+I feel the students were all motivated to learn and there was a great sense of support and camaraderie.
+Everyone was there for the love of food and wine, and the connections you made will stay with you long after you attained your certificate.”

-Julia is happily immersed in her studies and flies back east whenever she can to be with her boys.
-When she completes her classes she hopes to combine her medical knowledge and culinary skills by teaching and writing cookbooks.
+Now that Julia has completed her classes and returned home to the east coast, her goal is to combine her medical knowledge and culinary skills by teaching and writing cookbooks.
 “I plan on teaching private cooking classes to families with children who have special health and dietary needs,” she says.
 “I’d also like to be a children’s menu design consultant to restaurants.”